 What is a One-Stop Rapid Diagnosis Breast Clinic?

-It is supported by a multidisciplinary team comprising a surgeon, radiologist and nurses.
-A Specialist Breast Care Nurse is also present.
+It is supported by a multidisciplinary team comprising your consultant surgeon, radiologist and a Specialist Breast Care Nurse.

 What happens at the One-Stop Rapid Diagnosis Breast Clinic?

-I will meet with you first to ask you questions that relate to your current concerns, your previous breast history, medications, family history and previous breast surgery, including implants, hormone replacement therapy (HRT), the contraceptive pill and your personal risk factors.
+I will meet with you first to ask you questions that relate to your current concerns, your previous breast history, medications, family history and previous breast surgery (if any), including implants, hormone replacement therapy (HRT), the contraceptive pill and your personal risk factors.

-Every Rapid Diagnosis One-Stop should provide breast imaging at the same time to complete a thorough examination, and provide a definitive diagnosis.
-This usually occurs after the consultation.
+Every Rapid Diagnosis One-Stop Breast Clinic provides breast imaging at the same time to complete a thorough examination, and provide a definitive diagnosis.
+This usually occurs directly after the consultation.

 After your examination you will have one or more of the following:

-Mammogram – is a high quality digital X-RAY that screens both breasts and will always be performed in women 40 years and older, and occasionally in younger women if there is a concern, a high-risk family history or other risk factors.
+Mammogram – state-of-the-art high quality digital X-RAY that screens both breasts and will always be performed in women 40 years and older, and occasionally in younger women if there is a concern, a high-risk family history or other risk factors.

 Ultrasound – is based on sound waves and it provides more information specifically on any particular lump, breast density or focal breast pain.
 It is the only breast imaging performed in most women under 40 years.